Skip to main content

 Smart Broadcast Analytics

-Performance metrics tracked: total recipients, click rate, total clicks, and unique clicks.
+In addition to delivery metrics, you'll also see click rate, total clicks, and unique clicks.

 Accessing Your Broadcast Analytics